ceramey1997/BluesBot/README.md

   - youtube_dl <br>
   - ffmpeg <br>
   <br>
- and you need to run no more than python 3.6 <br>
+ and you need to run no more than python 3.6 but in the 3s <br>